AdobeDocs/experience-manager-64.it-IT/help/assets/managing-assets-touch-ui.md

    >[!NOTE]
    >
-   >Le annotazioni video sono supportate solo sui browser con formati video compatibili con HTML5.
-Inoltre, a seconda del browser, sono supportati diversi formati video.
+   >Video annotations are supported only on browsers with HTML5 compatible video formats.
+In addition, depending on the browser, different video formats are supported.

-Per informazioni sulle risorse secondarie, consultate [gestire le risorse](managing-linked-subassets.md)secondarie.
+For information about subassets, see [manage subassets](managing-linked-subassets.md).

 ## Delete assets {#deleting-assets}

-Per risolvere o rimuovere i riferimenti in entrata da altre pagine, aggiornate i riferimenti pertinenti prima di eliminare una risorsa.
+To resolve or remove the incoming references from other pages, update the relevant references before deleting an asset.

-Inoltre, disattivate il pulsante Forza eliminazione con una sovrapposizione, per impedire agli utenti di eliminare le risorse di riferimento e di lasciare i collegamenti interrotti.
+Also, disable the force delete button using an overlay, to disallow users from deleting referenced assets and leaving broken links.

-Per poter eliminare una risorsa è necessario disporre delle autorizzazioni di eliminazione per la risorsa DAM o la risorsa.
+You require delete permissions on dam/asset to be able to delete an asset.
 Se disponete solo di autorizzazioni di modifica, potete modificare solo i metadati della risorsa e aggiungere delle annotazioni alla risorsa.
 Tuttavia, non potete eliminare la risorsa o i relativi metadati.

 **Per eliminare le risorse**: